Raghav-byte/Basic-Websites-/Randomizer App/README.md

 ***

-Website which display different Eminem quotes every time we reload
+A tiny script which shows random The Office quotes evertime we reload.